Actrue/api-test-mcp/README_en.md

 Migrated ORM from Prisma to Drizzle, reducing resource usage and improving performance.

-Switched API from SSE to Streamable.
+Switched API from SSE to streamableHttp.

 ## Quick Start